-Pattaya is a bustling seaside town stretching 15 kilometres along the coast.
-Located just 150 kilometres from Bangkok, where Thai New Year celebrations take the stage on April 13 to April 15, Pattaya is one of the most popular destinations for those looking for a swim in Thailand.
+Pattaya is a bustling seaside town stretching 3 mi along the coast.
+Located just 30 mi from Bangkok, where Thai New Year celebrations take the stage from April 13 to April 15, Pattaya is one of the most popular destinations for those looking for a swim in Thailand.

 What to do in Pattaya?
 Depending on whether you like to visit ancient monuments, temples, or rather choose to catch some adrenaline while shopping for groceries at Pattaya floating market, or want to improve your knowledge about the ocean by visiting Dolphin World, there is something to do for anyone.

 - Shop traditional crafts and produce at Pattaya Floating Market

 - Visit Sanctuary of Truth from the Ayutthaya period

 - Look at the city from above at Pattaya View Point